See what opportunities the BGC Niagara can offer you! Apply today.

 - Registered with the Ontario Teacher College/ College of ECE’s if applicable Diploma. – At time of hire – Proof of membership in good standing

 - Current Vulnerable Sector Police Clearance – Valid only if obtained within 6 months or less.
-Must have proof of receipt at time of hire (Takes up to 8 weeks to obtain with the police department)
+Must have proof of receipt at time of hire

 - Immunizations Records – At time of hire